onap/archived-externalapi-nbi/docs/offeredapis/offeredapis.rst

 ``GET /nbi/api/v4/serviceSpecification/{uuid}/specificationInputSchema``

 It is use to retrieve one  input schema from the tosca file stored in **NBI**
-- all available information are retieved (see Swagger for description)
+- all available information are retrieved (see Swagger for description)

+**POST service Specification**

+Example:

+``POST /nbi/api/v4/serviceSpecification``

+This operation creates a ``serviceSpecification`` in catalog (see Swagger for description) It is used to provide a consistent way of on-boarding third party services to SDC via External API

+Only *primitive type* service characteristics are supported as part of this release.
+Further enhancements need to be made on other modules of ONAP for ensuring e2e automation of third party services.

 ----------------
 serviceInventory